cube-drone/rt0/players-guide/src/player/combat.md

 ## A Turn

+At the beginning of their turn, a player draws 5 cards from their deck.
+If they have cards in their hand already at the beginning of their turn, they may keep them.

-On a turn, a player draws 4 cards from their deck.
-If there are not enough cards in their deck to draw 5 cards, they shuffle their discard pile into their deck, and then draw 4 cards from their deck.
+If there are not enough cards in their deck to draw 5 cards, they shuffle their discard pile into their deck, and then draw 5 cards from their deck.

-These 5 cards constitute the player's "hand" for the turn.
+These cards constitute the player's "hand" for the turn.

-If the player cannot draw up to 5 cards, they should reshuffle their discard pile to make a fresh deck.
+The player plays cards on the various Combat abilities available to their character.
+If a player can not play a card, it is discarded at the end of the turn: there is no saving of cards for the next hand.

 ## Numerical Values of Tarot Cards
 * Ace - 1